Aircraft IT OPS Issue 67: Q1 2026

 Taking account of obstacle shapes

 Another consideration is that there are different kinds of NOTAM published.
-In one type of NOTAM, there are multiple obstacles or multiple coordinates written in the NOTAM and the obstacle has a shape.
-The system automatically identifies the shape of the obstacle and measures distances accordingly.
+When multiple coordinates are written in one NOTAM, in some cases, the coordinates describe that there are multiple obstacles, in some cases, the coordinates are written to describe the shape of the obstacles.
+The system automatically identifies the shape of the obstacle and measures distances accordingly by reading the NOTAM text format.

-For example, in figure 14, you can see a mountain area to the left, so we have our own flight path to avoid it.
-We import this flight path into the system in KML format, and then the system can analyze the information based on our flight path.
+Also, we implemented an import function of a flight path in KML format.
+For example, in figure 14, you can see a mountain area to the left of the airport, so we have our own flight path to avoid flying over this mountain area.
+We import our flight path into the system in KML format, and then the system can analyze the obstacle information based on our flight path.

 Figure 14